kemalmao19/flake/README.md

 # flake
-This is simple nix flake
+This is simple nix flake (update 06/2023)

 # Information
 Nix flake provides subcommands for creating, modifying and querying Nix flakes.
 Flakes are the unit for packaging Nix code in a reproducible and discoverable way.
 They can have dependencies on other flakes, making it possible to have multi-repository Nix projects.